Factland/ic-factland/backup/backup_restore.md

 }
 ```

+Note that there is a limit on the amount of data which can be transfered during a method invocation (~2MB currently), so the data should be backed up in blocks of say 1000 entries.
+The `backup` function will return an empty vector if the offset is out of range and a short vector if the count is too large.
 Then we can restore that data:

 ```rust
 #[ic_cdk_macros::update(guard = "is_authorized")]